Vonage/vivid-3/docs/design/design-tokens.md

 ## Using design tokens

-Aside from the [color-related tokens](/designs/color-palette), you may use these ones to tweak your application appearance.
+Aside from the [color-related tokens](/designs/color-palette), you may use the following to customize your application appearance.

 ### Typography
 #### Font families